TechMediaToday

 Several organizations, high-profile ones, and SMEs have been unaware of these lethal attacks on their SaaS supply chain over the past couple of years.
 Gartner predicts that 45% of organizations will have experienced cyber supply chain attacks by 2025.

-This article delves deeper into these attacks and ways to limit the risks involved to secure secure SaaS-based web applications
+In this article we will discuss what exactly are SaaS supply chain attacks and deeper into these attacks and ways to limit the risks to secure SaaS-based web applications.

 Understanding SaaS Supply Chain Attacks